Age-appropriate chores: 5 ways to get your kids started

 5. Keep it interesting

 Most young children will participate readily in a job that has been creatively tweaked.
 Folding the laundry can become a guessing game: “Whose undies are these?!”
-And what’s not to like about The Sweeping Song—the one you just made up on the spot?
+And what’s not to like about The Clean Dishes Song—the one you just made up on the spot?

 Older children will respond to competitions and challenges.
 If the stakes are heightened by the prospect of a reward or a looming deadline, so much the better—”If we can get the yard mowed and tidied by 11 o’clock we can go to the beach for a swim and an ice-cream!”
 [Hint: this strategy also works on parents.]

-For regular daily chores a star chart is a good way for children to track their progress towards a goal—”Two weeks in a row of remembering to stack the dishwasher without being asked will earn you a trip to the movies!”
-Yes, this is dangerously close to a “chores for pocket money” scam, which is not a debate we’ll broach here.
-But let’s concede that sometimes a little extra motivation can go a long way, even if the reward is who gets the first turn of the X-Box when the chores are done.
+For regular daily chores a star chart is a good way for children to track their progress towards a goal—”Two weeks in a row of remembering to put your dirty clothes in the laundry basket without being asked will earn you a trip to the movies!”
+Yes, this is dangerously close to a “chores for pocket money” scam, but let’s concede that sometimes a little extra motivation can go a long way.

 Should you pay your children to do chores?